top of page

 - Hybridizing Sounds

-Early electroacoustic experiments of the '50s with the so called 'musique concrète' in France with Pièrre Schaeffer were made using tape machines: cutting and slicing the attack of a sound, reversing it, applying it to the sustain portion of an other to create hybrid results, or what was called the 'objet sonore'.
+Early electroacoustic experiments of the '50s with the so-called 'musique concrète' in France with Pièrre Schaeffer were made using tape machines: cutting and slicing the attack of a sound, reversing it, applying it to the sustain portion of another to create hybrid results, or what was called the 'objet sonore'.

 That was a craft work and required a lot of time, but with today's digital workflow doing that is a breeze and can still surprise us because that technique is incredibly powerful.